International relations of Scotland: Africa

 Scotland provides a number of support packages to African countries, such as emergency relief for Malawi, £500,000 provided to the East African community for combat food crises, the establishment of the Zambia Development Programme, life saving research funding for Zambia, as well as £24 million in funding to Rwanda, Malawi and Zambia to tackle climate justice.

 Scotland maintains a close relationship with Malawi in particular.
 In 2005, the Scotland Malawi Partnership was formed.
 Links between Scotland and Malawi began with David Livingstone's journeys up the Zambezi and Shire Rivers to Lake Malawi in 1859, long before the borders of the modern nation of Malawi had been established.
 Both the Church of Scotland and the Free Church of Scotland had established missions in Malawi by the mid-1870s.
 These missionaries persuaded the UK government to declare the area a British Protectorate.
 Colonial rule lasted, in various forms, until full independence was achieved on 6 July 1964, with Malawi becoming a member of the Commonwealth.
 Under colonial rule, Scottish influence was strong in Malawi.
 Several Scottish companies such as the African Lakes Corporation operated in Malawi and much of the land was owned by Scottish settlers, who made up the majority of the small white minority in the protectorate and utilised the labour of the native African population to extract profits from their lands.
 The Chilembwe uprising of 1915 was caused in part by the brutality of Scottish landowners in pursuit of this profit.
-The Church of Scotland would later play an important role in advocating for Malawian independence in the 1950s and 60s, ultimately helping to bring down the colonial system it ha helped establish in the 19th Century.
+The Church of Scotland would later play an important role in advocating for Malawian independence in the 1950s and 60s, ultimately helping to bring down the colonial system it had helped establish in the 19th century.
 Malawi retains the marks of the influence to this day, with several regions and cities bearing Scottish names such as Blantyre.

 The Scotland Malawi partnership was officially launched in the Glasgow City Chambers on 22 April 2004 by the Lord Provosts of Glasgow and Edinburgh, with the support of Ibrahim Milazi, the High Commissioner of Malawi, and representatives from the Universities of Glasgow and Strathclyde, the Church of Scotland, and the Scottish Catholic International Aid Fund (SCIAF).

 November 2005 was a significant month for the Scotland Malawi Partnership.
 The partnership's conference, 'Malawi After Gleneagles: A Commission for Africa Case-Study', was held at the Scottish Parliament, involving over 250 delegates from Malawi and Scotland engaged in debates about international development.
 The First Minister, Jack McConnell MSP, and the late President of Malawi, Dr Bingu wa Mutharika, were keynote speakers – and during the President's visit the Cooperation Agreement between Scotland and Malawi was signed.